How do I apply for an investment licence?

-We can offer general comments as to the activities covered by the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended and the rules and regulations made thereunder, but we cannot provide legal advice in respect of specific circumstances.
+We can offer general comments as to the activities covered by the Protection of Investors (Bailiwick of Guernsey) Law, 2020 and the rules and regulations made thereunder, but we cannot provide legal advice in respect of specific circumstances.
 If you are in doubt, you should seek advice from a lawyer qualified in Guernsey law.

 A policy of selectivity is applied to promoters/sponsors of open or closed ended schemes: only those with a demonstrable and favourable track record in the promotion of established collective investment schemes will be considered acceptable to establish schemes.